 In Burma, punk is far more than just a superficial copy of its Western counterpart.
 Here, what is probably the most rebellious of all subcultures in the Southeast Asian country is going up against one of the world’s most authoritarian regimes.

 Cultures can borrow from one another, then, in ways that both empower and disempower.
 It will be fascinating to see if this particular appropriation can shape the future of Burma.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.